yamin-shihab/study-notes/grade-8/science.md

     + Waves control beaches in two ways:
         + Strong winds cause waves to erode the beach.
         + Slow, calm waves deposit sediment onto the beach.
-+ The daily rises and falls of the oceans caused by the positions of the sun and moon are called tides.
++ The daily rises and falls of the oceans caused by the positions of the Sun and Moon are called tides.
 The upper and lower edges of a beach are determined by the high-tide mark and the low-tide mark.
     + The largest tidal movements (called spring tides) occur when the Earth, Moon, and Sun are in a line.
 At these times, tides are extra high and extra low.
     + The smallest tidal movements (called neap tides) occur when the Sun and Moon are at a right angle to the Earth.
 On these days, there's little difference in depth between high and low tides.
     + The difference in level between a high tide and a low tide is called the tidal range.